kessenma/rozenite/packages/performance-monitor-plugin/README.md

 [![mit licence][license-badge]][license] [![npm downloads][npm-downloads-badge]][npm-downloads] [![Chat][chat-badge]][chat] [![PRs Welcome][prs-welcome-badge]][prs-welcome]

 The Rozenite Performance Monitor Plugin offers comprehensive real-time monitoring of React Native performance metrics within your DevTools environment.
-It tracks performance marks, measures, and metrics to help you identify bottlenecks and optimize your app's performance.
+It's based on the `react-native-performance` library and tracks performance marks, measures, and metrics to help you identify bottlenecks and optimize your app's performance.
+Any marks, measures, or metrics you emit using the `react-native-performance` library will automatically appear in the DevTools interface.

 ## Features